BenGregory23/SKOP-API-documentation/gettingStarted.md

 ## Loading the library

 ### Script
-You can start using SKOP API by simply adding our script directly to your html file.
+You can start using the SKOP API by simply adding our script directly to your html file.

 ```html